shvchk/padavan-builder-workflow/README.md

 ### Usage

-- [Fork this repository](https://github.com/shvchk/padavan-builder-workflow/fork), further steps perform in your fork
+- [Fork this repository](https://github.com/shvchk/padavan-builder-workflow/fork), further steps should be performed in your fork

 - Copy your build config to [build.config](build.config)